 Nothing screams “New Orleans” louder (figuratively and literally) than its street music scene.
 Walk through any corner of the French Quarter, and you’re bound to encounter a trumpet solo that’ll make you question why you quit lessons in 6th grade.

-Music runs through the veins of this city, and during Super Bowl week, the performances will likely truly level up.
+Music runs through the veins of this city.
 From jazz to funk to spontaneous crowd sing-alongs, it’s auditory art at its finest.
 And don’t be shy – tip the band, clap along, or join the group of strangers dancing like everyone’s watching, even if no one really is.

 LaBranche House